PandoraPFA/Documentation/README.md

 -CentOS Linux release 7.5.1804, gcc 6.4.0, ROOT 6.12.04
 -macOS Sierra, 10.12.6, Apple LLVM version 8.1.0 (clang-802.0.42), ROOT 6.08.02

+2. Please note that some configurations of the LArReco application now require access to files maintained in the PandoraPFA/LArMachineLearningData repository.
+Users requiring these files should clone this repository, checkout the tag matching the PANDORA_LAR_CONTENT_VERSION below then add the directory path to the colon-separated list stored in the FW_SEARCH_PATH environment variable.

-2. PandoraMonitoring functionality is optional, but its usage is assumed throughout the following examples.
+3. PandoraMonitoring functionality is optional, but its usage is assumed throughout the following examples.
 It is assumed that the user has already built ROOT, including the EVE libraries.
 The environment variable ROOTSYS is used below and may need to be specified/replaced carefully on some systems.

-3. c++11 is recommended and is mandatory for some packages.
-Using a version of ROOT built when demanding a more recent standard may force you to demand the same (or newer) standard when building PandoraMonitoring and LC/LArReco, despite the fact that these packages themselves only require c++11 support.
+4. c++11 is now mandatory for Pandora packages.
+Using a version of ROOT built when demanding a more recent standard may force you to demand a newer standard when building PandoraMonitoring and LC/LArReco, despite the fact that these packages themselves only require c++11 support.

-4. Using CMake, the user may find that the identified C and C++ compilers revert to the system default compilers.
+5. Using CMake, the user may find that the identified C and C++ compilers revert to the system default compilers.
 If the intention is to pick-up alternative compilers, either specify CC and CXX environment variables or provide the additional CMake arguments: